vuusale/ReportGenie/README.md

   - Write a clear and concise description.
   - Add the potential impact (so your client knows why it’s a big deal).
   - Provide remediation steps (so they know how to fix it).
-3. Generate the Report: With everything entered, click the Generate Report button and let ReportGenie do its thing.
-You’ll get a polished report, ready to deliver.
+3. With everything entered, click the Generate Report button and let ReportGenie do its thing.
+4. Click Download Report button to get a polished report, ready to deliver to your client.

 ### 🛡️ Why Use ReportGenie?